ansible-collections/ibm_zos_cics/docs/source/modules.rst

 regions data sets, and the location of the CICS installation only has to be declared once for all the modules.

-To override a specific modules data set location and/or name you can provide an additional parameter to the region_data_sets group as shown in the example for a global catalog data set below.
+To override a specific task's data set location and/or name you can provide an additional parameter to the ``region_data_sets`` group as shown in the example for a global catalog data set below.

 .. code-block:: yaml+jinja